 Tabata training is a truly unique way of combining different exercises into one movement.

-You go through each round and then immediately repeat the same exercises for a total of eight rounds.
+You'll cycle through each round, repeating the same exercises for a total of eight rounds.

 “Plyometric exercises are powerful aerobic exercises used to increase your speed, endurance, and strength.
 They require you to exert your muscles to their maximum potential in short periods of time.”

 Believe me, this is tougher than it sounds.